 3.)
 Halona Beach Cove – Secret Beach with Hike-able Surroundings

-One of my favorite little secret spots on the island, Halona Beach Cove is a small patch of sand and ocean hidden away beneath the highway and in between two cliffs.
-If you park at the Halona Blowhole parking lot, you can take a short, 100-meter hike down to the beach and hang out for the afternoon.
+Halona Beach Cove is a small patch of sand and ocean hidden away beneath the highway.
+If you park at the Halona Blowhole parking lot, you can take a short hike down to the beach and hang out for the afternoon.
 Feeling the urge to explore?
-You can turn inland and hike a short but steep distance up to a natural rock bridge the formed on the side of the famous Koko Head Crater!
-It looks like something you would see in the American Southwest but with an ocean view.
+Turn inland and hike a short but steep distance to a natural rock bridge!

 4.)
 Lanikai Beach – Picture Perfect.

-Some of the prettiest blue water I’ve ever seen with a photogenic backdrop of two small, triangular rock formations in the distance: the Mokulea islands.
-I was once wading in the water and two large sea turtles came right up to me and popped their heads up to say hello.
-It was wild!
-The waters are generally calm here as well because it is on the eastern shore and the distant reef keeps the breaking waves far away.
+Some of the prettiest blue water in the world with two triangular rock islands in the distance.
+People wading in the water usually see large sea turtles popping their heads up to say hello!
+The waters are generally calm here as well because it is on the eastern shore.
+The distant reef keeps the breaking waves far away.
 Don’t forget to stop at Lanikai Juice in Kailua and grab a smoothie or Acai Bowl!

 5.)
 Kualoa Regional Park – “The Chinaman’s Hat.”

-This park has been getting increasingly crowded but is worth it if you want to explore.
-You can kayak or wade (at low tide) out to the rock formation known as Chinaman’s Hat and hike to the top for a cool view, or you can follow the beach along to the east and find some interesting hidden gems in the trees.
-There is also a dock hidden in the woods that is used by the Secret Island Resort that stands in a lagoon called the Moli’i Fishpond.
-It faces a beautiful mountain backdrop that looks great for photos.
-If you are interested in shooting here, you’ll have to contact the Kualoa Ranch and get their permission because it is on their property.
-I miss this area a great deal.
-Due to the beach’s eastern orientation, this is a great place to watch the sun come up as well!
-I Highly recommend it.
+This park has been getting increasingly crowded but is worth a drive.
+You can kayak out to the rock formation known as Chinaman’s Hat or you can follow the beach along to the east and find some interesting hidden gems in the trees.
+There is also a dock hidden in the woods that is used by the Secret Island Resort.
+It sits in a pretty lagoon called the Moli’i Fishpond.
+You’ll have to contact the Kualoa Ranch and get their permission to shoot there, but its a great shot.

 7.)
 Laie Point – Enjoy the View!

 Have you ever seen the movie “Forgetting Sarah Marshall?”
 Do you remember the scene where they go cliff jumping?
 This is where they filmed it.
-Although I don’t recommend jumping in the water, this is a great spot to take in a view of the northeastern side of the island and the Koolau mountain range before you.
-Great for sunrise photos as well because the light will bath the island in a warm orange glow and create a beautiful background for each shot!
+This is a great spot to take in a view of the northeastern side of the island and the Koolau mountain range.
+Its great for sunrise photos as well!
+The light from the rising sun bathes the island in a warm glow and creates a beautiful background!

 8.)
 The North Shore – A Getaway in a Getaway.

-If you yourself are looking for the best places to spend an afternoon or to watch the waves or sunset on an average day, I recommend Shark’s cove or Waimea Bay.
-Waimea Bay also has a neat little rock formation that people like to climb up and jump from into the ocean from, a nice bonus if you want to get your heart rate going during your day at the beach.
-Shark’s Cove is a bit more relaxed and family-oriented.
-Large tide pools form during the day when waves crash over lava rocks in the area.
-People come here to snorkel in the calm water and take pictures at sunset.
-If you are interested in a more conventional beach experience and want to see waves pounding into the sand, Banzai Pipeline beach is directly to the right of Shark’s Cove and after a short walk, it’s a nice place to park yourself for a few hours as well.
-As you can imagine, a beach with “Pipeline” in the name is popular with surfers, so enjoy the show.
+If you’re looking for the best places to spend an afternoon or to watch the waves or sunset on an average day, Shark’s cove or Waimea Bay are perfect.
+At Shark’s cove, large tide pools form and people come to snorkel in the calm water and take pictures at sunset.
+If you are interested in a more conventional beach experience and want to see waves pounding into the sand, Banzai Pipeline beach is directly to the right of Shark’s Cove and after a short walk.

 9.)
 Ka’ena Point – Edge of the World.